Contact Us

 To resolve this, please set your Destination Size correctly or “Lock to Source Size”

-Licence and Test pattern
+License and Test pattern

-Behaviour: White flickering or no change of Pixels on the Output
+Behavior: White flickering or no change of Pixels on the Output

-It can easily be overlooked that Artnet pixel mapping also requires an output licence.
+It can easily be overlooked that Artnet pixel mapping also requires an output license.
 If it is used beyond the licensed outputs, the watermark will also be displayed on the Artnet mapping, which manifests itself as white flickering or pure white on the Artnet Channels.

 This can be checked in the On-Screen Statistic